 If you or your students speak Spanish, you’ll definitely want to add this unique children’s book about friendship across language barriers to your shelves.
 (And if you don’t, it’s still a great one to enjoy with kids, using the glossary to help.)
 Using a mix of English, Spanish, gestures, and open-mindedness, two groups of friends find common ground—and laughs—at the park.

-Buy it: We Laugh Alike / Juntos nos reímos: A Story That’s Part Spanish, Part English, and a Whole Lot of Fun at Amazon
+Buy it: We Laugh Alike / Juntos nos reímos on Amazon

-Isabella is so excited for her first day of school—her “make-new-friends day”—after moving to the United States from Colombia, and then a snowstorm cancels school!
+Isabella is so excited for her first day of school—her “make-new-friends day”—after moving to the United States from Colombia.
+But then a snowstorm cancels school!
 A chance encounter shows her there are lots of ways to make new friends and have fun playing together.
 This touching personal narrative is one of our favorite new children’s books about friendship.

-Buy it: A Thousand White Butterflies at Amazon
+Buy it: A Thousand White Butterflies on Amazon

 We just keep coming back to this gorgeous book for all the literacy mini-lessons.
 Daniela and Evelyn are the best of friends, but Evelyn’s impending move is hard to swallow.
 Their poignant conversations show how friendship can transcend circumstance—and can help real-life friends facing a similar situation.

-Buy it: Evelyn Del Rey Is Moving Away at Amazon
+Buy it: Evelyn Del Rey Is Moving Away on Amazon